Upgrading

 Frequently asked questions

-Do I need to back up my knowledge bases before upgrading RAGFlow?
+Do I need to back up my datasets before upgrading RAGFlow?

 Upgrade RAGFlow in an offline environment (without Internet access)